oalfrix/Js/README.md

     - Set of statement that perfomce a task or calculate value
     - Declared by function keyword
     - Parenthesis are used to follow syntax
+    - Curly Braces is the body of function